Montenegro travel guide

-To drive you must have a valid driving licence and an international driving permit.
-If you are taking your car, you must have vehicle registration/ownership documents and a locally valid insurance policy.
-Check that your insurance provides European Green Card vehicle insurance valid in Montenegro.
-Drivers of cars registered on foreign plates and without a valid green card will be asked to buy temporary insurance valid for Montenegro, and available for purchase at all official border crossings.
+To drive you must have a valid driving licence.
+If you are taking your car, you must have vehicle registration/ownership documents and a locally valid insurance policy with you.
+Check if your insurance provides European Green Card vehicle insurance valid in Montenegro.
+Drivers of cars registered on foreign plates and without a valid green card will be asked to buy temporary insurance valid for Montenegro, and available for purchase at all official border crossings (“granichno osiguranje” in Montenegrin).

 You are required by law to wear a seatbelt.
 You must drive with dipped headlights on during the day and must not use a mobile phone while driving.

 Usually the police officer issuing a fine requests payment be made to a bank account within a reasonable time.
-The police can also impose on the spot fines, but this rarely happens in practice.
+In certain circumstances your passport may be seized.
 If you deny the charge you have the right to appear in court.
-In certain circumstances your passport may be seized.
 All fine receipts have serial numbers and can be monitored in a central register for three years.

-You must equip your car for winter conditions between 15 November and 1 April.
+You must equip your car for winter conditions when the weather requires it.

 See the AA guide on driving in Montenegro.